manchestercoffeearchive/manchestercoffeearchive.github.io/experiments/coffee-storage-experiments-vacuum-sealed-vs-reusable-containers.md

 ### Aim

-To determine if there is any perceptible difference in flavour between vacuum sealed coffee, and coffee stored in a similarly sized, sealed container.
+To determine if there is any perceptible difference in flavour between vacuum sealed coffee and coffee stored in a similarly sized, sealed container, where both are stored in a freezer for a period of 6 months.
 The eventual aim is to determine if reusable containers can be used as an alternative to vacuum-sealing for storing coffee in a freezer for long periods of time.

  Note: the experiment method can be easily adapted to test another variable in coffee storage, by changing how Coffee A and B are defined.